-4.3.
+4.4.
 Speaker diarization accuracy

-We took the speaker-attributed recognition output, added 0.5 s of extra duration at the margins of contiguous output from the same speaker, and evaluated the result according to the NIST "Who spoke when" task [21].
-Note that our task is not speaker-agnostic diarization, but recognizing the known speakers.
-Also, we are not trying to recognize overlapping speakers, so about 10% of speech is missed, thus putting a floor on the missed speech and overall diarization error rate (DER).
+Since the speaker attribution algorithm at present relies on speaker enrollment, we evaluated its accuracy on internal meetings only.
+We took the speaker-attributed recognition output, added 0.5 s of extra duration at the margins of contiguous output from the same speaker, and evaluated the result according to the NIST "Who spoke when" task [22].
+Note that our task is not speaker-agnostic diarization, but recognizing the known speak-